tigerfarm/tfptaskrouter/README.md

 - Name: writers.

 Create a Task Queue for callers, and set:
-- Task Queue Name to: support.
+- Task Queue Name to: Support.
+- Set "Reservation Activity" and "Assignment Activity" to Offline.
 - Max Reserved Workers: 1.
 - Queue expression: skills HAS "support".
 - Note, workers that have support call skills: "skills":["support"], will be asked to take calls in this queue.

 Create a Workflow, and set:
-- Friendly Name: support.
+- Friendly Name: Support.
 - Assignment Callback, Task Reservation Timeout: 10.
 This gives the worker 10 seconds to accept the reservation before TaskRouter sets them to unavailable, and asks another worker to accept the call reservation.
 Note, this value can be overridden in the web application.
-- Default queue: support.
+- Default queue: Support.

 Create a Worker, and set:
 - Worker name: dave.